amanrai31/React2/README5.md

 ### Controlling non-React widgets

 Sometimes you need to add UI widgets that aren’t written in React. e.g., let’s say you’re adding a map component to your page.
 It has a setZoomLevel() method, and you’d like to keep the zoom level in sync with a zoomLevel state variable in your React code.
+Note that there is no cleanup needed in this case.

 ```js
 useEffect(() => {